 There are many excellent English language schools in Britain, and it can be difficult to choose the right one.
 Here are some questions which you may want to ask when choosing your school.

-Studio Cambridge is privately owned.
-We are not part of a multi-centre group or "chain" of schools.
+Studio Cambridge is an indepenedent school.
+We are part of the Full Circle Education Group that owns several stand-alone schools in the UK, but we are not part of an EFL multi-centre group or "chain" of schools.
 80% of our students come through the personal recommendation of past students and Education Counsellors overseas, not from advertising or marketing campaigns.
-We are proud of the reputation we have built over the past six decades.
+We are proud of the reputation we have built over the past six decades, as one of the premier English schools in the UK.

 Our courses run from Monday to Saturday.
 Therefore we encourage you to arrive on the Sunday before the course starts and depart on the Sunday at the end of your course.
-Airport transfers are included in your fees on Sundays, from Heathrow or Stansted airports.
+Airport transfers are included in your fees on Sundays, from Heathrow, Gatwick or Stansted airports.
+If you have chosen to stay in Homestay accommodation, we ask you to arrive in the UK no later than 20:00 on the Sunday.

 You are not required to buy books, as educational materials are included in the cost of the course.
 Books and tapes are also available for reference and on loan, free of charge in our Learning Centre.
 You may however, wish to buy a dictionary or other reference books.
 There are additional costs for required course books for students taking the IELTS and the University of Cambridge examination courses.